 - Pain – Iron overload hurts.
 Nearly all individuals will experience some degree of joint, muscle, or body pain.
-This was my first clue.
-In my experience, I began to have knee pain without any injuries or overuse.
+This was my first clue when I first suspected I might have hemochromatosis.
+I began to have knee pain without any injuries or overuse.
 Both of my knees progressively became painful, stiff, and sore.

 - Fatigue – Having too much iron is exhausting.
-Tiredness is definitely a characteristic of too much iron.
-Feeling less energy, being unable to enjoy or even complete daily activities, waking unrefreshed in the morning… nearly all of us experience these symptoms of hemochromatosis.
+Feeling less energy, being unable to enjoy or even complete daily activities, and waking unrefreshed in the morning are all frequently experienced hemochromatosis symptoms.

-Well beyond the low energy and painful soreness, hemochromatosis carries significant risk for long term health consequences.
-Iron absorption and accumulation builds over a lifetime, and can lead to the following:
+Beyond the low energy and painful soreness, hemochromatosis carries a significant risk for long term health consequences.
+Iron absorption and accumulation builds over a lifetime and can lead to the following:

 - Organ Damage– Iron overload can cause damage to internal organs, especially of the liver, pancreas, endocrine glands, cardiovascular system, and skin

 - Liver Cirrhosis and Liver Cancer– The liver is the organ most at risk of damage from too much iron, with cirrhosis and cancer risk increasing in iron overload.

 - Insulin Resistance and Diabetes– If the pancreas stores excess iron, an individual is at an increased risk of developing insulin resistance and, ultimately, diabetes.

 - Bronze Diabetes– Bronze diabetes is a condition in which a person’s skin becomes bronzed from iron accumulation while they develop diabetes.
 Fortunately, bronze diabetes is less common with earlier diagnosis.